 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 Heating is from a system of electric storage/panel heaters distributed throughout the property.
-There is an insulated hot water tank with dual immersion heaters within the living room cupboard.
-This provides domestic hot water.
+Hot water is from an insulated hot water tank with immersion heater which appears to be boxed in within the first floor bathroom.
+This should be confirmed as there was no access available to this area.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the main public sewer.
-I did not lift any hatches or view chambers.
+We did not lift any hatches or view chambers.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 The new Fire and Smoke Alarm Standard came in to force in February 2022.
 This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
 The purchaser should satisfy themselves in this regard.
 Smoke detectors were noted.
-Legislation by the Scottish Government, due to take effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms, carbon monoxide detectors and heat detectors.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.
 Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
-I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
+I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese

+Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.

 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.

 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.

-The property was unoccupied, unfurnished and all floors were covered.
+The property was unoccupied, fully furnished and all floors were covered.
 Floor coverings restricted my inspection of flooring.

-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects .
+In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.
-My physical inspection of the roof void area was limited to the rear extension only and restricted due to insulation material and lack of suitable crawl boards.
-As a result the roof void area was only viewed from the access hatch.
-My inspection of the roof covering was restricted from ground level and some parts were not visible.
-I was not able to inspect the sub floor area.
-Concealed areas beneath and around bath/shower trays were not visible.
-Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
-The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
-Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
-Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
-Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
-The various trades can advise further.